David-Barnes-Data-Imaginations/persona-forge-langgraph/README_Technical.md

 > The workflows are much quicker using online models, Ollama models take around 1-3 hours to complete 'create_kg' and 'framework_analysis'.
 I've set these to gemini for ease of use for the user.

-1. Download all project files
+1. Download all project files.
+Rename the data_pub directory to just 'data', and rename the 'therapy_fictional.csv' to 'therapy_working.csv' (see also 'creating your own therapy script').

+Also download all files in this repo (into project_dir: https://huggingface.co/deepdml/faster-whisper-large-v3-turbo-ct2/tree/main).

+Also download 'https://huggingface.co/rhasspy/piper-voices/tree/main/en/en_GB/alba/medium'.
+I use ubuntu and have that in my home dir, but you can change to your favoured TTS (in SentimentSuite.py).

+Install piper on your system if not already.

 2. Create a venv `uv venv` and activate it. `source .venv/bin/activate`
-3. Install from requirements.txt (if you have one): `uv pip install -r requirements.txt`
+3. Install from requirements.txt: `uv pip install -r requirements.txt`
+4. Here are the services you need to start each time:
+Backend API (required for tools/graphs):
-4. Run the uvicorn/fastapi app: `uv run uvicorn SentimentSuite:app --reload --port 8000 --host 127.0.0.1 &`
+`uv run uvicorn ag_ui_backend:app --reload --port 8001 --host 127.0.0.1`
+React Frontend:
+`cd sentiment-ag-ui && npm run dev`
+LM Studio - Just launch the LM Studio app and make sure your model is loaded on port (default) 1234.
+Make sure your LM Studio has 'openai/gpt-oss-20b' loaded.
 5. The first langgraph workflow uses 'framework_analysis.py' to tag the script.
-Upload a file with this format:
+Upload a file with this format (therapy_fictional.csv is made for you if you want to test):

 ```
 Therapist,Client,message_id
 "Question","Answer",001
 "Question","Answer",002
 ```

-> Tip: You can ask an LLM to generate these files with your chosen topics and context.
-The app will analyse any amount of text, The langgraph workflow are specifically designed for long context answers from a text-based therapy script, whilst the sentiment analysis dashboard is designed for video transcript scripts (use the 'Carl and Gloria' cleaned CSV in the data file)

 6. The second langgraph workflow uses 'create_kg' to create the knowledge graph.

 Click on 'create graph' to begin the Cypher workflow.
+Paste the output file into neo4j in one go (i'll add an automation for this shortly).

+All the embeddings for hybrid-graph-rag are created for you.

-7. Click onto chat for the voice activated chat mode.
+7. In the port 8000 app, click onto chat for the voice activated chat mode.
 Check the 'transcribe' and 'voice mode' buttons then chat away.

-8. To run the React App use `cd sentiment-ag-ui && npm run dev`
+### Creating your own therapy script

+LLM's have clearly been trained on lots of therapy scripts, since they are great at it.

+You can either generate your own session with an LLM (put it in the data file in the afforementioned format), and you can then use 'fixes/anonomize_therapy_csv.py' to change the story and modify the themes that occur.

+You can also just ask an LLM to generate these files with your chosen topics and context.
+The app will analyse any amount of text, The langgraph workflow are specifically designed for long context answers from a text-based therapy script, whilst the sentiment analysis dashboard is designed for video transcript scripts (use the 'Carl and Gloria' cleaned CSV in the data file)

 ## Required Environment variables